Obsessive-Coder/React-Component-Explorer/README.md

 # How It Works

-The list of components are populated from a VS Code snippets file.
+The list of components is populated from a VS Code snippets file.
 When you insert a component, its snippet is used to add it to the code editor.

 * Use existing component library snippets from the marketplace.
 * Use my other extension [React Snippet Generator](https://marketplace.visualstudio.com/items?itemName=ObsessiveCoder.react-snippet-generator) to generate snippets for your custom React component libraries.